arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/Optimizer.md

   determine the values of all the collection's shard keys from the query, and when the shard keys are covered by a single index (this is always true if the shard key is the default `_key`).
-* `smart-joins`: will appear when the query optimize can reduce an inter-node join to a server-local join.
+* `smart-joins`: will appear when the query optimizer can reduce an inter-node join to a server-local join.
 This rule is only active in the *Enterprise Edition* of ArangoDB, and will only be employed when joining two collections with like sharding via their shard keys.